reed-foster/cdl/spec.md

 `output` - an output port
 `inout` - a tristate port, like VHDL's `inout`

-`component` - similar to "structural" VHDL, most commonly used "component", can contain other components
-`basecomponent` - similar to "data-flow" VHDL, defined by a single function, used by components
+`component` - similar to a VHDL entity, contains a port declaration and architecture specification

 `port` - declaration of a component's inputs and outputs
 `components` - declaration of a components subcomponents
 `arch` - declaration of a component's architecture
-`func` - declaration of a basecomponent's functionality
 `test` - declaration of stimuli and assertion statements for verification of component functionality

-`connect` - connects components to each other
 `tristate` - connect an inout port to driver, drivee, and selector
-`drive` - connects a subcomponent input or component output

-`function` - defines a function that is run at compile-time
+`function` - defines a function that is run at compile-time (typically defined outside of component)
+`type` - allows for user created types

 ## Utilities
 `import` - used to import libraries of components, basecomponents, and functions
 `statemachine` - used to define a state machine
 `pipeline` - simplifies creation of pipelines

-## Built-in `basecomponents`
+## Built-ins
-Synchronous built-in components are partially implemented in VHDL
+Built-in components are partially implemented in VHDL and/or CDL
 `AND` - bitwise and
 `OR` - bitwise or
 `NAND` - bitwise nand